- Help Center

 1. Remove the panels from the machine.

 3. Set your multimeter to the resistance setting (Ω) and set the range to the lowest setting.
 Then touch the probes to the heating element legs, allow the multimeter display to stabilize.
-When working properly, the La Spaziale coffee boiler heating element normally tests at 15Ω (+/-1.5Ω).
+When working properly, the La Spaziale brew boiler heating element normally tests at 15Ω (+/-1.5Ω).

 4. A significantly higher resistance value or an O.L. reading indicates a damaged element that will need to be replaced.
 (It's rare for heating elements to test at a lower resistance value.)